Stats

 What's a Good Batting Average at Each Age?

-These are rough benchmarks.
-Youth batting averages vary widely by league competitiveness, pitching quality, and sample size.
+These are ranges coaches commonly see in competitive youth ball, not published league averages.
+Youth batting averages vary widely by league competitiveness, pitching quality, and sample size, so treat them as directional targets.

 | Age Group | Below Average | Average | Good | Excellent |